Law Clerk Program

 - a curriculum vitae (specify citizenship);

-- official transcripts of law school marks and copies of transcripts for all other post-secondary studies;
+- official transcripts of law school grades and copies of transcripts for all other post-secondary studies;

 - three (3) letters of reference;